antonioribeiro/google2fa/README.md

 ## Validation Window

 To avoid problems with clocks that are slightly out of sync, we do not check against the current key only but also consider `$window` keys each from the past and future.
 You can pass `$window` as optional third parameter to `verifyKey`, it defaults to `1`.
-A new key is generated every 30 seconds, so this window includes keys from the previous 30 seconds and next 30 seconds.
+When a new key is generated every 30 seconds, then with the default setting, keys from one previous, the current, and one next 30-seconds intervals will be considered.
+To the user with properly synchronized clock, it will look like the key is valid for 60 seconds instead of 30, as the system will accept it even when it is already expired for let's say 29 seconds.

 ```php
 $secret = $request->input('secret');